Lighter Handy, 1940, belonged to a team member minesweeper YMS-370

 oh well, it happens)

-Well, you get :) just for SWISS HANDY is a normal price. but for the SWISS HANDY with such a history ... no, I do not know! :)
+Well, you understand :) just for SWISS HANDY is a normal price. but for SWISS HANDY with such a history ...
+No, I do not know! :)

-My work as a collector - to dig out stories. therefore, lighters, which pass through my hands, often lose their nominal value and are, uh, khmmm ... priceless :))
+my job as a collector - to dig out stories. therefore lighter, which pass through my hands, often lose the nominal value and are, uh, khmmm ... priceless :))

 17. AJluK - 07.08.2010